ibm-cloud-docs/subnets/about-global-ip.md

 # About global IP addresses
 {:#about-global-ip-address}

 A global IP address is a specialized secondary static subnet that can be routed to any data center, on demand.
+{:shortdesc}

-Global IP addresses are available as either a IPv4 /32 subnet (a single IP address), or a IPv6 /64 subnet.
+Global IP addresses are available as either an IPv4 /32 subnet (a single IP address), or an IPv6 /64 subnet.
 Each version can be routed only to a destination IP address of matching version (no address translation is performed).
-Acceptable routing targets include primary IP addresses in use by your servers and any secondary portable subnet IP addresses.
-The unique capabilities of a global IP address are these:
+Acceptable routing targets include public primary IP addresses in use by your servers and any public secondary portable subnet IP addresses.
+The unique capabilities of a global IP address are:

   * Global, on-demand routing to IP addresses on an account.
   * Global IP addresses are announced to the internet by all {{site.data.keyword.cloud}} edge routers.
-Therefore, your data takes the shortest path to the {{site.data.keyword.cloud}} network, and from there your traffic traverses IBM Cloud's dedicated, global backbone to reach the destination you've configured.
+Therefore, your data takes the shortest path to the {{site.data.keyword.cloud}} network, and from there your traffic traverses the IBM Cloud dedicated, global backbone to reach the destination you configured.

-Global IP addresses provide flexibility.
-They enable you to shift workloads between servers, even across geographically disparate data centers.
-Also, global IP addresses provide IP persistence by allowing for transitions without a need to adapt (for example, to avoid DNS caches).
+Global IP addresses provide the flexibility to shift workloads between servers, even across geographically disparate data centers.
+Global IP addresses also provide IP persistence by allowing for transitions without a need to adapt (for example, to avoid DNS caches).
 The global routing capability is perfect for transitioning workloads across disaster recovery sites, or to seamlessly transition to a new deployment in a geographic area that can serve your audience better.

 | **Availability** | IPv4 | IPv6 |
 | ---------------- | :--: | :--: |